Mike KrauseExecutive Director

 Jane PenningtonAssociate Executive Director for Student Loan Programs

 Jane Pennington is the Associate Executive Director for Student Loan Programs.
-In this capacity, Jane leads TSAC’s projects that focus on student loan programs.
-Prior to rejoining TSAC in 2009, Jane had served for over 30 years in the student financial assistance arena.
-Just prior to returning to TSAC she was the principal for 12 years of The Penn Group, a student finance consulting group, working with schools, loan servicers, guarantee agencies and the U.S. Department of Education around the country.
+In this capacity, Jane leads THEC/TSAC’s projects that focus on student loan programs.
+Prior to rejoining THEC/TSAC in 2009, Jane had served for over 30 years in the student financial assistance arena.
+Just prior to returning to THEC/TSAC she was the principal for 12 years of The Penn Group, a student finance consulting group, working with schools, loan servicers, guarantee agencies and the U.S. Department of Education around the country.

 Tim PhelpsAssociate Executive Director for Grant & Scholarship Programs